gidoBOSSftw5731/log/README.md

 [![GoDoc](https://godoc.org/github.com/gologme/log?status.png)](https://godoc.org/github.com/gologme/log)

-This ios a fork of a fork to replace warnings with errors and say what level it is in the log.
+This is a fork of a fork to replace warnings with errors and say what level it is in the log.